 You can easily drain your battery if constantly using the turn by turn feature.
 Maps Me will recognize when you don’t have the application active and will conserve battery consumption.
 Just be aware of this when you’re out hiking or without a recharge for several days.

 Share Your Location

 When traveling we often want to share our location so friends and family can find us.
 It’s simple to us the share feature and let others know where you’re located.

 I love that Maps Me enables me to save bookmarks of my favorite locations for later reference.
 This is so helpful when wanting to share a location, or find a place I’ve visited before.
 You can also back up your bookmarks and load them on other devices.

 Occasionally Jen will find an epic hike or trail run and want the exact route on our phones.
 You can import KML files from other sources and save them to Maps Me.
 So when out and about, you’ll be able to pull up the route and compare your location.

 Maps Me Review Final Thoughts

-By now, you must have figured that Maps Me is our standard go to offline mapping app.
+By now, you must have figured that Maps Me is our standard go to for maps and navigation.
 We use it for everything: driving, hiking, biking, and walking.
-I can’t imagine traveling without it and there is a reason it’s the most popular mapping app for both iOS and Android.
+I can’t imagine traveling without it and there is a reason it’s the most popular map mobile app for both iOS and Android.